 Full hair coverings that wrap around the forehead, including tight scarves and athletic bands, can cause the hair to develop dents.
 The hair will experience a slight bend where it is typically pinned down.

-Meanwhile, people with curly hair may disrupt how their hair curls due to full hair coverings.
+Meanwhile, people with curly hair may disrupt their curls due to full hair coverings.
 Straight-haired people may also have a slight wave that won’t go back to normal.

 Headbands That Will Not Cause Damage